xun468/AdMeCh-TSAD/README.md

 The expected filestructure can be seen in `datasets\`

 ## Usage
-Examples of how experiments and evaluations are run can be found in `AdMeChTSAD.ipynb`
+Examples of how experiments and evaluations are run can be found in `AdMeChTSAD.ipynb`.
+Dataloading is handled in `utils\preprocess.py`